Policy Groups – Terms of Reference 2017/18

 7. ICRA – Irish Cruiser Racing Association

-ICRA Executives: Simon McGibney (Commodore), Denis Kiely (Hon Secretary), Rory Carberry (ISA Board Rep), Norbert Reilly, Colin Morehead, Peter Ryan, Mark Mills, Richard Colwell, Cxema Pico, Robert McConnell, John Leech
+ICRA Executives: Simon McGibney (Commodore), Denis Kiely (Hon Secretary), Rory Carberry (Irish Sailing Board Rep), Norbert Reilly, Colin Morehead, Peter Ryan, Mark Mills, Richard Colwell, Cxema Pico, Robert McConnell, John Leech

-ICRA operate as an independent association under a Memorandum of Understanding with the ISA Board.
+ICRA operate as an independent association under a Memorandum of Understanding with the Irish Sailing Board.
 The current MOU is due for review at the end of 2017.

 Focus Areas 2017: